shashankyld/wifi-slam/README.md

 12. [DONE] Run CLINS on downloaded data
 13. RUN CLINS on recorded data - current issue is "ring" field is not present in all the points of a scan
 14. https://robotics.stackexchange.com/questions/89543/failed-to-find-match-for-field-intensity-with-ouster-lidar
+15. Write a launch file for recording data
+16. Write a launch file to view Rviz

 ## Usage